Posterior analysis of $n$ in the binomial $(n,p)$ problem with both parameters unknown -- with applications to quantitative nanoscopy: Proofs and Auxiliary Results

-\paragraph{Auxiliary upper bound.} We next provide an upper bound for $f'(m)$ if $m > n_k \ge M_k$.
-Unlike for the lower bound, we cannot assume that $m$ becomes larger than any given constant with increasing $k$.
-Since $U_j$ is nonnegative, we can bound
+\paragraph{Auxiliary upper bound} We next provide an upper bound for $f'(m)$ for $m > n_k \ge M_k$.
+Unlike for the lower bound, we can not assume that $m$ becomes larger than any given constant with increasing $k$ as $n_k$ could stay bounded.
+Since $U_j$ is nonnegative, we can derive